-Dark emerges from stealth with unique “deployless” software model – TechCrunch
+Dark emerges from stealth with unique ‘deployless’ software model – TechCrunch

 She added, “In Dark, you’re getting the benefit of your editor knowing how the language works.
 So you get really great autocomplete, and your infrastructure is set up for you as soon as you’ve written any code because we know exactly what is required.”

-It’s certainly an intriguing proposition, but Chisa acknowledges that it will require evangelizing the methodology to programmers, who may be used to using a particular set of tools to write their programs.
+It’s certainly an intriguing proposition, but Chisa acknowledges that it will require evangelizing the methodology to programmers, who may be used to employing a particular set of tools to write their programs.
 She said the biggest selling point is that it removes so much of the complexity around deployment by bringing an integrated level of automation to the process.

-She says that there are three main benefits to Dark’s approach.
+She says there are three main benefits to Dark’s approach.
 In addition to providing automated infrastructure, which is itself a major plus, developers using Dark don’t have to worry about a deployment pipeline.
 “As soon as you write any piece of backend code in Dark, it is already hosted for you,” she explained.
-The last piece is that tracing is built right in as you code, “Because you’re using our infrastructure, you have traces available in your editor as soon as you’ve written any code,” she said.
+The last piece is that tracing is built right in as you code.
+“Because you’re using our infrastructure, you have traces available in your editor as soon as you’ve written any code,” she said.

-Chisa’s co-founder and company CTO is Paul Biggar, who knows a thing or two about deployment having helped found CircleCI, the CI/CD pioneering company.
+Chisa’s co-founder and company CTO is Paul Biggar, who knows a thing or two about deployment, having helped found CircleCI, the CI/CD pioneering company.

-As for that $3.5 million seed round, it was led by Cervin Ventures with participation from Boldstart, Data Collective, Harrison Metal, Xfactor (Erica Brescia), Backstage, Nextview, Promus, Correlation, 122 West and Yubari.
+As for that $3.5 million seed round, it was led by Cervin Ventures, with participation from Boldstart, Data Collective, Harrison Metal, Xfactor (Erica Brescia), Backstage, Nextview, Promus, Correlation, 122 West and Yubari.